grafana/tempo/docs/sources/tempo/setup/operator/monolithic.md

 - /docs/tempo/operator/monolithic
 ---

-# Tempo Monolithic Deployment
+# Monolithic Deployment

 The `TempoMonolithic` Custom Resource (CR) creates a Tempo deployment in [Monolithic mode](/docs/tempo/latest/setup/deployment/#monolithic-mode).
 In this mode, all components of the Tempo deployment (compactor, distributor, ingester, querier and query-frontend) are contained in a single container.

-This type of deployment is ideal for small deployments, demo and test setups, and supports storing traces in-memory and in a Persistent Volume.
+This type of deployment is ideal for small deployments, demo and test setups, and supports storing traces in memory, in a Persistent Volume and in object storage.

 **Note:** The monolithic deployment of Tempo does not scale horizontally.
 If you require horizontal scaling, please use the `TempoStack` CR for a Tempo deployment in [Microservices mode](/docs/tempo/latest/setup/deployment/#microservices-mode).